accordproject/concerto/contrib-notes/coding-guidelines.md

 ```
 $ git push origin defect-1234   # note the branch you have been working on
 ```
-- The next step is to go to the Github web-ui and create a pull request to the master repository for this fork.
+- The next step is to go to the Github web-ui and create a pull request to the main repository for this fork.
 - ...screen shots needed here - wip...
 - All Pull Requests should be linked to the issue they are addressing
 - All Pull Requests should have a review by another committer on the Concerto project